 Greg was elected in November 2008 as the South Australian Representative to the National Executive of the Family Law Section of the Law Council of Australia, and remains a member of the Executive.
 He has also been a member of the Law Council of Australia’s Access to Justice Committee since 2010.

-Greg is, with John Corker, the Co-Chair of the Organizing Committee for the 6th National Access to Justice and Pro Bono Conference in Adelaide.
+Greg was the Co-Chair of the Organizing Committee for the 6th National Access to Justice and Pro Bono Conference held in Adelaide in March 2017.

 Greg is also a member of the Board of AIFLAM and, whilst not an accredited mediator, Greg has acted for a number of clients who elect to attempt to resolve their disputes by mediation.

-In August 2015 and September 2016, our firm was rated by Doyle’s Guide in the highest ranked family law firms in South Australia, and Greg was ranked as one of only four “pre-eminent” family lawyers in the state (David Jenkin being one of the others).
+In 2015, 2016 and 2017, our firm was rated by Doyle’s Guide in the highest ranked family law firms in South Australia, and Greg was ranked as one of only five “pre-eminent” family lawyers in the state (David Jenkin being one of the others).